Vaginal dryness is a common problem that many women have at some point in their lives. But there are things that can help.

 You can try these things before you see a GP.
 You can get most of them from a pharmacy without a prescription.

-use water-based lubricants before sex – put these in and around your vagina or on your partner's penis
+use water-based lubricants before sex – put these in and around your vagina, on your partner's penis, on your partner's fingers, or on a sex toy if you're using one

 use vaginal moisturisers for vaginal dryness – you can put these inside your vagina to keep it moist